 The legal sequence in which relatives inherit the deceased person’s estate In New Jersey is determined by state statute.

-If you pass away without a will in New Jersey and you’re married, what your spouse inherits hinges on whether you have living parents or descendants—like children, grandchildren, or great-grandchildren.
+If you pass away without a will in New Jersey, and you’re married, what your spouse inherits hinges on whether you have living parents or descendants—like children, grandchildren, or great-grandchildren.
 However, if you do not, your spouse receives all your intestate property.

-If you pass away without a will in New Jersey and you’re married, what your spouse inherits hinges on whether you have living parents or descendants—like children, grandchildren, or great-grandchildren.
+If you pass away without a will in New Jersey, and you’re married, what your spouse inherits hinges on whether you have living parents or descendants—like children, grandchildren, or great-grandchildren.
 If not, your spouse receives all your intestate property.

 Surviving Spouse